whitemike889/VimeoNetworking/.github/PULL_REQUEST_TEMPLATE.md

 - *Outline the goals of the ticket in technical terms.
 If this branch fixes a bug, state what caused the bug.*

+#### Pull Request Checklist

+- [ ] Resolved any merge conflicts
+- [ ] No build errors or warnings are introduced
+- [ ] New files are written in Swift
+- [ ] New classes contain license headers
+- [ ] New classes have Documentation
+- [ ] New public methods have Documentation

 #### Submodules

 - *If this PR relies on pull requested changes to submodules, provide the PR link(s) below.*